-From Amsterdam the Thalys only takes three hours to get to Gare du Nord in Paris.
-From the train station we took metro line 2 to ‘Anvers’ where we would go to our first stop: the Sacre Coeur.
-This is the white basilica built on the top of the hill of the Montmarte.
-Once you’ve climbed the 300 steps, avoided the African vendors with the bracelets, you’ll be standing face to face with this marvelous snow white basilica.
-Definitely one of my favorites of the day.
+It takes only three hours to get from Amsterdam to Gare du Nord in Paris by the Thalys train (now run by Eurostar).
+After arriving at the train station, we took metro line 2 to ‘Anvers’ to reach our first destination – the Sacre Coeur.
+This is a white basilica located on top of the hill of the Montmarte.
+Once you climb the 300 steps, while avoiding the pushy vendors selling bracelets, you’ll stand face to face with this marvelous snow-white basilica.

 Parijs Frankrijk